-- (a) any significant planting and trees are retained, and neighbourhood character is reinforced with the type and species of new planting. - (b) new development relates to common and defining patterns of the height and width of primary building forms, and predominant roof types and pitches. - (c) new development in valued character areas relates to common and defining patterns of frontage orientation and alignment. - (d) new development relates to common and defining patterns of façade composition and articulation, and qualities of materials and landscaping. - (e) Ddevelopment within the Hokowhitu Lagoon Residential Area responds to the park-like character of the adjoining Manawatu Golf Course.
+- (a) any significant planting and trees are retained, and neighbourhood character is reinforced with the type and species of new planting. - (b) new development relates to common and defining patterns of the height and width of primary building forms, and predominant roof types and pitches. - (c) new development in valued character areas relates to common and defining patterns of frontage orientation and alignment. - (d) new development relates to common and defining patterns of façade composition and articulation, and qualities of materials and landscaping. - (e) Pdevelopment within the Hokowhitu Lagoon Residential Area responds to the park-like character of the adjoining Manawatu Golf Course.

-(e)(f) development within the Aokautere Residential Area responds to the natural gully network, open space and the network of cycleways and recreational trails.
+(e)(f) development within the Aokautere Greenfield Residential Area responds to the natural gully network, open space and the network of cycleways and recreational trails.

-2 Site Plannina
+2 Site Planning

-- (a) buildings and related open spaces and landscaping are planned and designed together to deliver high levels of amenity with in-a range of housing types and forms dwellings and well-located, good quality open spaces, which are consistent with any relevant Greenfields Structure Plan and within the Hokowhitu Lagoon Residential Area provides a safe interface with the adjoining Manawatu Golf Course. - (b) private and public areas are differentiated and defined. - (c) habitable rooms are orientated towards the east, north or west for good sun, and habitable rooms that face south only are avoided. - (d) new buildings retain reasonable visual privacy and daylighting for all adjacent residential units and properties. - (e) garages and parking are located and designed to avoid monotony and domination of any street frontage or spaces within the development. - (f) driveways and entrance courts are designed and landscaped to give visual interest and create an attractive entrance to the development.
+- (b) private and public areas are differentiated and defined. - (c) habitable rooms are orientated towards the east, north or west for good sun, and habitable rooms that face south only are avoided. - (d) new buildings retain reasonable visual privacy and daylighting for all adjacent residential units and properties and in any Medium Density Clusters identified on the Aokautere Structure Plan (Map 7A.4B), new buildings and structures avoid visual intrusion on dwellings in the Moonshine Valley.
+33 - (e) garages and parking are located and designed to avoid monotony and domination of any street frontage or spaces within the development.

-(g) the planning of the development allows views of the street and common spaces within the development to be maintained, including views of open carparking spaces from the dwelling served.
+- (f) driveways and entrance courts are designed and landscaped to give visual interest and create an attractive entrance to the development. - (g) the planning of the development allows views of the street and common spaces within the development to be maintained, including views of open carparking spaces from the dwelling served.